Stories Behind the Songs: Bob Daisley

 Since Daisley’s catalog includes an astounding number of iconic hits, we asked him to tell us about his top ten tracks from his career, in his words.

-My ten favourite songs represent a cross-section of genres and eras of my career that spans more than forty-five years…
+My ten favorite songs represent a cross-section of genres and eras of my career that spans more than forty-five years…

 1. “She’s So Hard to Shake” from the Kahvas Jute album Wide Open (1971)